 The reasons why 'pure meditation' came to be looked upon as no longer attainable in this world seem clear.
-It appears to be the almost unavoidable consequence of the gradual exaltation of the Jina, and of the state of liberation preached by him, which took place.
-A comparable development took place in Buddhism, where early already superhuman qualities came to be ascribed to Arhants (see Bareau, 1957) and release was postponed to a next life.5
+It appears to be the almost unavoidable consequence of the gradual exaltation of the Jina, and of the state of liberation preached by him.
+A comparable development took place in Buddhism, where early already superhuman qualities came to be ascribed to Arhants (see Bareau, 1957) and release was postponed to a next life.10

-Whatever the reason why 'pure meditation' became excluded from actual practice, it is clear that all existing practice had henceforth to be assimilated to the descriptions of 'pious meditation'. ('Afflicted dhyāna' and 'wrathful [155] dhyāna' were, very understandably, considered bad forms of meditation.)
-This means that two historical developments -- (i) the addition of 'pious meditation' under the heading 'meditation' (dhyāna); (ii) the exclusion of 'pure meditation' from it -- left later meditators with a canonical 'description of meditation' which was never meant for such a purpose.6
+Whatever the reason why 'pure meditation' came to be excluded from actual practice, it is clear that all existing practice had henceforth to be assimilated to the descriptions of 'pious meditation'. ('Afflicted dhyāna' and 'wrathful dhyāna' were, very understandably, considered bad forms of meditation.)
+This means that two historical developments - (i) the addition of 'pious meditation' under the heading 'meditation' (dhyāna); (ii) the exclusion of 'pure meditation' from it - left later meditators with a canonical 'description of meditation' which was never meant for such a purpose.11

-3. It can cause no surprise that the practice of meditation has often been neglected in the subsequent history of Jainism.
+It can cause no surprise that the practice of meditation has often been neglected in the subsequent history of Jainism.
 Yet Jainism never totally abandoned it.
-Adelheid Mette has recently (1987) drawn attention to a legend from the early post-canonical Āvaśyakacūrṇi, in which Mahāvīra's main disciple Gotama emphasizes the importance of control of thought (dhyānanigraha) above outward signs of penance.
+Adelheid Mette (1987) has drawn attention to a legend from the early post-canonical $\bar{A}vasyakac\bar{u}rni$, in which Mahāvīra's main disciple Gotama emphasizes the importance of thought control (dhyānanigraha) above outward signs of penance.
 This tendency persisted.
 A number of later Jaina works deal with meditation.
 But how did these later authors treat the subject?
-One option was to simply repeat the canonical classification,
+One option was to simply repeat the canonical classification, thus simply ignoring the problem.
+Several authors, however, chose other solutions, such as the following: